University of California wrongly admitted 64 wealthy students, some as student-athletes, state audit finds

 "We take our zero-tolerance policy extremely seriously -- even one instance of admissions fraud is one too many," UC President Janet Napolitano said in a statement at the time.
 "We will implement the strongest tools and procedures to identify and prevent fraud in our admissions practice.
 We will stay proactive, transparent, and accountable as we look to build an even better UC for the future."

-The university said they would take a closer look at their admissions protocols and strengthen the paper train for admissions evaluations to help identify falsified information.
+The university said they would take a closer look at their admissions protocols and strengthen the paper trail for admissions evaluations to help identify falsified information.

-Tuesday's audit results concluded that neither UC Berkeley nor UCLA had a clear methodology on student admittance and staff who review and rate applications at Berkeley, UCLA, and UC San Diego were improperly trained.
+Tuesday's audit results concluded that neither UC Berkeley nor UCLA had a clear methodology on student admittance, and staff who review and rate applications at Berkeley, UCLA, and UC San Diego were improperly trained.

 "We found that staff were sometimes overly strict or overly lenient in their review of applications, thereby making the applicants’ chances of admission unduly dependent on the individual staff who rated them rather than on the students’ qualifications," the letter said.